irshadbhat/litcm/README.md

-# Language Identification and Transliteration (LI&T):
+# Language Identification and Transliteration (LIT):

 This tool is used for language identification and transliteration of Indic-words in code-mixed data.